Emerald Arrow: A Bold Path

 Visits to our Student Retreat Property, Anchor Point

 Anchor Point offers students access to a constant point of connection and community in an otherwise nomadic wilderness therapy environment.
-Retreats to the property afford students extra time and space to focus on grounding and reflecting upon their personal journey and therapeutic process.
+Retreats to the property multiple times a month afford students extra time and space to focus on grounding and reflecting upon their personal journey and therapeutic process.

 Creativity Intensives and Skill-Building Workshops

 We believe that creativity helps us to better know ourselves and others.
 In Emerald Arrow, we provide students the opportunity to be creative and practice valuable life skills.
 The intention behind our creative and skill-building intensives is to ignite curiosity, clarity, inspiration and motivation within students.